 - Strength: Strong library distribution and promotional tools

-Authors Republic is a solid choice for authors who want wide distribution without managing individual platform uploads.
+Authors Republic suits authors who want broad distribution without managing individual platform uploads.
 Their library distribution network is particularly strong, which matters for genres with active library readership.

 Google Play Books (direct upload)